Big Lake Fishing

 Even though they were experienced, they knew that the best method on this trip was going to be live bait.
 We used up 5 dozen shiners and caught right around 25 largemouth bass.
 The best 5 weighed roughly 18 pounds.

 Joel and Cameron had a blast catching these Florida largemouths.
-I am looking forward to the next time they come visit to catch more.
+I am looking forward to the next time they come to visit to catch more.

 If you enjoyed this post with Captain John Leech, you might also enjoy this fishing report from the same area.